illkle/trackyourlife/README.md

 updated: 2 December 2024

 I use it personally to track my stuff, however it's not stable or production ready.
-Publically hosted version available at [tyl.zekel.io](https://tyl.zekel.io/) (use at your own risk)
+Publically hosted version available at [tyl.illkle.com](https://tyl.illkle.com/) (use at your own risk)

 Current goals:

 1. Polish the overall experince, refactor ugly stuff, improve design.
 2. Data impromenets: grouped trackables, multiple entries for one day, agregated trackables, data conversions.
 3. System for API integrations running on CRON or using public api.
-4. When it comes out switch to [Zero](https://zero.rocicorp.dev/) for local-first data querying.
-5. Develop mobile app
+4. Develop mobile app

 ### Development